Maariv (newspaper): Circulation

 In a TGI survey for the first half of 2012, Maariv's market share was 11.9 percent.
 Until 2013 Maariv owned a printing house, which was sold to the newspaper Yisrael Hayom to cover the newspaper's big debts.
 Since then Maariv has outsourced the printing operations to other printing houses.

+As of 31 July 2023, a TGI survey indicated that Israel Hayom, distributed for free, is Israel's most-read newspaper, with a 29.4% weekday readership exposure, followed by Yedioth Ahronoth, with 22.3%, Haaretz with 4.8%, Globes with 4% and Maariv with 3.9%.